 All patients, family and caregivers who need it will have access to quality hospice and palliative care

-The National Coalition for Hospice and Palliative Care (The Coalition) was founded in 2001 by the leading hospice and palliative care organizations to better communicate, coordinate, and collaborate on issues and activities of importance to the interdisciplinary hospice and palliative care field.
+The Coalition was founded in 2001 by the leading hospice and palliative care organizations to better communicate, coordinate, and collaborate on issues and activities of importance to the field.